 Plant-based Egg Fried Rice Recipe!

-When I shared this picture on my Instagram, people were saying “egg is not plant-based”.
-I guess it’s a good thing that I did a great job of creating this plant-based egg fried rice recipe that people can’t even tell the difference! 😁
+When I shared this picture on my Instagram, people said, “egg is not plant-based.”
+I guess it’s a good thing that I did a great job creating this plant-based egg fried rice recipe that people can’t even tell the difference! 😁

-You can make basic fried rice without egg substitute, it will still be fantastically delicious.
+You can make basic fried rice without an egg substitute.
+It will still be fantastically delicious.
 I can’t wait to share this recipe with you, so let’s jump into it!!

-When you stir fry, always always prep all your ingredients before starting cooking.
-This helps you to stir frying properly over a smoking hot wok/skillet with the highest heat you have.
+When you stir fry, always prep all your ingredients before starting cooking.
+This helps you stir-frying properly over a smoking hot wok/skillet with the highest heat you have.

 Chop 3 to 5 cloves of garlic, chop about 1 tsp fresh ginger and chop 4 to 5 green onions.
 Separate white/light green part & dark green part because they will go into the wok different timing.